Ericsson/dataplanebook/src/work/work.rst

 In some cases, the actual work should (or must) be performed in the same order the packets arrived.
-One example is PDCP sequence number allocation, which generally should be done in the same order as the
+One example is PDCP sequence number allocation, which generally must be performed in packet arrival order.

 For a software work scheduler, it may be to more cycle-efficient to maintain order by also imposing in-order processing (i.e., one flow